sam-the-tutor/celo-Tutorial/README.md

     </style>
 ```

 We import some bootstrap files, google fonts for our html.
-Bootstrap re-usable components help you to build responsive websites from scratch.([Learn more about bootstrap]()).
+Bootstrap re-usable components help you to build responsive websites from scratch.
+[Learn more about bootstrap](https://getbootstrap.com/).

 ```html
    <title>E-Shares</title>